 You probably think of meat, fish, and eggs when you consider sources of protein.
 They are among the healthiest meals to eat for protein, a crucial macronutrient that helps to grow muscle mass, so you're not wrong.
-However, fun fact the quantity of protein in fruit, vegetables, tofu, black beans, and many other foods is also rather high.
+However, fun fact is that the quantity of protein in fruit, vegetables, tofu, black beans, and many other foods is also rather high.

 The doctors recommend that males take 56 g of protein per day and that women strive for 46 g. but at least we should try to add protein in every meal.